-The lingering mysteries of America’s Colonial past are the subject of a historically-themed video game, “Blackhaven,” a historically-themed video game being released in late July on the online gaming platform Steam by a new professor in the Digital Media & Design (DMD) department.
+The lingering mysteries of America’s Colonial past are the subject of “Blackhaven,” a historically-themed video game being released in late July on the online gaming platform Steam by a new professor in the Digital Media & Design (DMD) department.

 James Coltrain joined DMD as an assistant professor of Game Art and 3D Modeling last fall and with his studio, Historiated Games, uses documents, images, and artifacts to develop historically accurate narrative titles.

 “Blackhaven,” is Historiated’s first game, in which players take the role of Kendra Turner, a sophomore at a historically Black college who is an intern at the Blackhaven Hall Historical Society, the site of the ruined 18th century estate of Thomas Harwood, a fictional American Founding Father.
 As Kendra follows her curiosity through the museum’s exhibits and archives, she finds cracks in Blackhaven’s official story and uncovers a trail of secrets and misdeeds that spans centuries and may determine her future.

 “Blackhaven” also as serves as a preview for a larger game called “Cassius,” a first-person exploration game where players will get to experience Blackhaven Hall in 1781, when it had been evacuated at the height of the American Revolution.
 “Cassius” is targeted for a 2022 release.